Spacestarz/Portfolio/Shellscape/README.md

 # Sea urchins & Spikes

 When we made the boss fight during the playtesting we saw that a lot of playtesters just stood in place and didn't need to move at all when fighting our boss.
 So we added Sea urchins and spikes that spawn and so the player need to move and also beware of their surrounding while fighting the boss
-- I made the sea urchin spawn, the player will take damage and then the sea urching will disappear.
+- I made the sea urchin spawn, the player will take damage and then the sea urchin will disappear.
 So that it won't be sea urchins over the whole area after awhile.
 - Made the spikes spawn from the ground.
-  Spikes will spawn in a area around the player and if the player won't move out of the area a spike will come up from the ground and damage the player.
+  Spikes will spawn in an area around the player and if the player won't move out of the area, a spike will come up from the ground and damage the player.
 <table>
   <tr>
     <td><img src="Images&Gifs/Spike shell.png"" width="400"></td>